-It explains: the different types of abortion, how they work, what the risks are, and what to expect afterwards.
+It explains: the different types of abortion, how they work, what the risks are, and what to expect afterward.

 This information is about abortions for women who are less than 13 weeks pregnant.
 Most women have their abortion in the first 13 weeks of pregnancy.

-But in many countries you can have an abortion later than this.
+Laws about whether and when abortion is allowed vary between states.
 Check the rules where you live.

-Procedures and practice can vary slightly between hospitals.
+Abortion procedures and practice can vary slightly between hospitals.
 You can use our information to discuss what will happen with the doctors and nurses treating you.